 "This divorce is costing me my retirement, we just hit our peak earning years at 55 and now it is all gone." - Sam S.

 ""I wish I would have known this 20 years ago, I would have all that compounding interest back and saved us from countless money fights.
 That would be hundreds of thousands of dollars." - John.
 P

 "I spent decades angry and resentful about her spending on the home shopping network.
 We wish our financial planner would have known it was a lot more than just getting her on a budget.
 Now we realize the real problem was our relationship disconnection and pain from our pasts that blocked us." - Stan and Ann

 Weekly therapy or coaching can cost upwards of $250 per week.
 In 6-months that’s $6000.

-That’s the cost if clients go to therapy.
-When clients neglect to develop financial intimacy and a deeper understanding in their relationship it can sometimes lead to divorce.
+That’s the cost if you go to therapy.
+When you neglect to develop financial intimacy and a deeper understanding in your relationship it can sometimes lead to divorce.